shivanshkumar999/shivanshkumar999/README.md

 </p>

 <p align="center">
-<a href="https://shivanshkumar.onrender.com/" target="_blank">Shivansh Kumar's WebSite</a>
+  <a href="https://shivanshkumar.onrender.com/" target="_blank">Shivansh Kumar's Website</a>
 </p>

 <!-- Introduction -->
 <p align="center">
-  Hi, I'm Shivansh Kumar, a budding data scientist and machine learning enthusiast from [Your Location].
+  Hi, I'm Shivansh Kumar, a budding data scientist and machine learning enthusiast from India.
 I'm deeply passionate about exploring the world of data and using it to make informed decisions and predictions.
 </p>

 <!-- Technologies -->